STOP Famine

 Famine is the most disastrous form of prolonged, widespread hunger.
 Fueled by conflict, the climate crisis and rising costs, this extreme level of hunger could soon become a reality for millions of people.

-People in four places around the world – Gaza, Mali, South Sudan and Sudan – are facing the worst level of hunger this year
+People in five places around the world – Gaza, Haiti, Mali, South Sudan and Sudan – are facing the worst level of hunger this year

 Six Decades of Fighting Famine